AnalyticsFire/mutator-io/packages/mutator-io-plugin-out-dynamodb/README.md

 The configuration required is [exactly the same of the original sdk](https://github.com/aws/aws-sdk-js/blob/master/lib/dynamodb/document_client.d.ts).

+There's an extra custom parameter called `IGNORE_ERROR_CODES` which is a list of error codes that we might want to ignore to avoid bloating the logs (e.g. `ConditionalCheckFailedException` might not be a "real" exception so we can ignore it).

 The `create` method returns a function that accepts a custom `Message` type parameter.

 ```typescript